Managing Configuration of a Distributed System with Apache ZooKeeper

 • <environment> means environment identifier: dev, test, prod, etc.

-• <service> is a name of a service (system component).
+• <service> is the name of a service (system component).

 Technology Stack